 Most people think that healthcare spending in the United States is out of control.
-For example, in 2019, almost 18 percent of the nation's total value of goods and services - that is, its gross domestic product (GDP) - was spent on healthcare, double the proportion of 9 percent of GDP spent in 1980 (CMS 2021).
-The proportion of GDP devoted to healthcare is expected to rise to nearly 20 percent by 2028, an amount greater than the anticipated expenditure for housing and food combined (CMS 2020a).
+For example, in 2015, almost 18 percent of the nation's total value of goods and services (gross domestic product [GDP]) was spent on healthcare.
+The proportion of GDP devoted to healthcare is expected to rise to more than 20 percent by 2025, an amount greater than the anticipated expenditure for housing and food combined.
 In effect, rapidly rising healthcare costs are squeezing out the spending on other goods and services.
-By comparison, most other industrialized nations, such as Germany, England, and Canada, currently spend about 9 to 11 percent of their GDP on healthcare (Statista 2021b).
+By comparison, most other industrialized nations, such as Germany, England, and Canada, currently spend about 8 to 10 percent of their GDP on healthcare.

 Where does all this money go?
-Data from 2018 indicate that Americans spend healthcare dollars in the following way (CMS 2020b):
+Data from 2015 indicate that Americans spend healthcare dollars this way:

-Hospital care 32.7%
+Hospital care 32.3%

-Physician and other clinical services 22.7%
+Physician and other clinical services 22.5%

-Prescription drugs 9.2%
+Prescription drugs 10.1%

 Public health, research, and facilities 7.3%

-Administrative costs 8.4%
+Administrative costs 7.9%

-Other health and personal care 5.3%
+Long-term care 4.9%

-Long-term care 4.6%
+Other health and personal care 5.1%

 Dental care 3.7%

-Durable and nondurable medical equipment 3.3%
+Durable and nondurable medical equipment 3.4%

 Home health care 2.8%

 Total 100.0%